On The LDS Church And Obama, Mormon Historian Provides Insight

 “The highest-ranking Mormon in the White House was an intern.”

 Gregory Prince pointed out his daughter’s distinction.
-Prince, a historian of the Latter-day Saint movement and a Mormon himself, was talking with Mormon Stories Host John Dehlin about The Church of Jesus Christ of Latter-day Saints being on the “world stage.”
+Prince, a historian of the Latter-day Saint movement and a Mormon himself, was talking with Mormon Stories host John Dehlin about The Church of Jesus Christ of Latter-day Saints being on the “world stage.”

 “There was a time when Pres.
-Uchtdorf was,” Prince said of Dieter Uchtdorf, formerly a member of the church highest-governing body in its First Presidency but since taken off of it.
+Uchtdorf was,” Prince said of Dieter Uchtdorf, formerly a member of the church’s highest governing body in its First Presidency but since taken off of it.

-Prince, well-known nationally after doing work in infectious-disease research, business, writing and social critiquing, further said that he asked Paul Monteiro, religious liaison in former President Barack Obama’s Office of Public Liaison, about his “back channel” to Salt Lake City, where church headquarters are.
+Prince, well-known nationally after doing work in infectious disease research, business, writing, and social critiquing, further said that he asked Paul Monteiro, religious liaison in former President Barack Obama’s Office of Public Liaison, about his “back channel” to Salt Lake City, where church headquarters are.

 “He said, ‘we don’t have one,'” Prince said.